-I find it interesting how what we value might be perceived as different to what others value, even when it’s the same thing.
+I find it interesting how what we value might be perceived as different to what others value.
 Similarly, that how we demonstrate what we value can say a lot about us.

-Much as I like the time I spend with my family on holiday, I like to seek some time and space with a beer or coffee where take in sky and clouds and have a good think.
+Much as I like time with my family on holiday, I like to seek some time and space with a beer or coffee taking in sky and clouds and having a good think.
 I call it ‘holiday head space’.

-I need to let thoughts come and go, see what sticks or what I can let go with the clouds.
+I let thoughts come and go, see what sticks or what I can let go.
 It’s partly how I relax.

-This year I went to Zakopane in Poland and then had a few days in Krakow.
+This year I went to Zakopane in Poland with a few days in Krakow.
 What surprised me, and I acknowledge my ignorance here, I expected more information to be translated into English.